-We follow schemes which are fully aligned to the national curriculum and Early Years Framework, which allow the children to focus on the development of agility, balance and coordination, healthy competition and cooperative learning.
+At Whitley Chapel CE First School we follow the PE Hub, a scheme which is fully aligned to the national curriculum and allows the children at our school to focus on the development of agility, balance and coordination, healthy competition and cooperative learning .

-We provide opportunities for all children to engage in extra-curricular activities after school, in addition to competitive sporting events, whilst also signposting to clubs outside of school.
+We provide opportunities for all children to engage in extracurricular activities after school, in addition to competitive sporting events, whilst also signposting to clubs outside of school.